 The PCI auto-configuration utility operates in conjunction with the system Setup utility to allow the insertion and removal of PCI cards to the system without user intervention.
-When the system is turned on after adding a PCI add-in card, the BIOS automatically configures interrupts, DMA channels, I/O space, and other parameters.
+When the system is turned on after adding a PCI add-in card, the BIOS automatically configures interrupts, I/O space, and other parameters.
 The user does not have to configure jumpers or worry about potential resource conflicts.
-Because PCI cards use the same interrupt resources as ISA cards, the user must specify the interrupts used by ISA add-in cards in the Setup utility.
+Because PCI cards use the same interrupt resources as ISA cards, the user must specify the interrupts used by ISA add-in cards in the Setup utility or use a Plug and Play Configuration Utility.
 The PCI Auto-Configuration function complies with version 2.0G of the PCI BIOS specification.

-ISA PLUG & PLAY CAPABILITY
+ISA PLUG AND PLAY CAPABILITY

-The BIOS will incorporate ISA Plug and Play capabilities as delivered by Intel Architectural Labs Plug and Play Release 1.1.
-This will allow auto-configuration of Plug and Play ISA cards, and resource management for legacy ISA cards, when used in conjunction with the ICU, ISA Configuration Utility.
+The Premiere/PCI Expandable Desktop fully supports the ISA Plug and Play standard Version 1.1.
+This will allow auto-configuration of Plug and Play ISA cards, and resource management for legacy ISA cards, when used in conjunction with the ICU (ISA Configuration Utility).
 Copies of the IAL Plug and Play specification may be obtained via FaxBack (800) 628-2283, or via CompuServe by typing Go PlugPlay.
+System configuration data is stored in the on-board Flash device.